mdn/content/files/en-us/web/api/speculation_rules_api/index.md

 - URLs that increment a user's usage allowance numbers, such as consuming their monthly free article allowance or starting the timer on their monthly minutes.
 - URLs that initiate server-side ad conversion tracking.

-Such issues can be mitigated by watching for the [`Sec-Purpose: prefetch`](/en-US/docs/Web/HTTP/Headers/Sec-Purpose) header on the server as the requests come in, and then running specific code to handle prefetch cases.
-When the page is actually navigated to, you can detect the prefetched nature using JavaScript and initiate the deferred functionality then.
-If the side effect only occurs when JavaScript runs, then prefetching is safe, since the JavaScript will not run until activation.
+Such issues can be mitigated on the server by watching for the [`Sec-Purpose: prefetch`](/en-US/docs/Web/HTTP/Headers/Sec-Purpose) header as the requests come in, and then running specific code to defer problematic functionality.
+Later on, when the page is actually navigated to, you can initiate the deferred functionality via JavaScript if needed.

+If the functionality only occurs under normal circumstances when JavaScript runs, then prefetching is safe, since the JavaScript will not run until activation.

-> **Note:** You can find more details about the detection code in the [Detecting prefetch and prerender](#detecting_prefetch_and_prerender) section.
+> **Note:** You can find more details about the detection code in the [Detecting prefetched and prerendered pages](#detecting_prefetched_and_prerendered_pages) section.

 It is also potentially risky to prefetch a document whose server-rendered contents will change due to actions the user can take on the current page.
 This could include, for example, flash sale pages or movie theater seat maps.
 Test such cases carefully, and mitigate such issues by updating content once the page is loaded.
 See [Server-rendered varying state](#server-rendered_varying_state) for more details about these cases.